sarathk73/SentinelEye-NetSecChallenger/README.md

 ## Disclaimer
 "NetSecChallenger" is intended for educational purposes and authorized security audits only.
 The developers assume no liability and are not responsible for any misuse or damage caused by this program.

+## Authors and Acknowledgments

+This toolkit is the product of collaborative efforts by AKASH, ASWIN, SUDEV, and SARATH.
+Special thanks to the cybersecurity and open-source communities for their wisdom and tools.
+For inquiries or feedback, contact via [Email/Contact Form].